dsqmoore/developer/_posts/apiv2/summary/0020-01-01-link-relations.md

 [standard-links]: http://www.iana.org/assignments/link-relations/link-relations.xml

- - `/rels/account`: View authenticated user's CloudApp account.
+ - `/rels/account`: GET authenticated user's CloudApp account.
- - `/rels/drops`: List authenticated user's drops.
+ - `/rels/drops`: GET authenticated user's drops.

 ## Drop Collection

- - `next`: View the next page of drops.
+ - `next`: GET the next page of drops.
- - `previous`: View the previous page of drops.
+ - `previous`: GET the previous page of drops.
  - `root`: _I don't think this link is necessary and will likely be remove._
+ - `/rels/create`: POST to create a new drop.
+ - `/rels/delete-drops`: POST a list of drop IDs to immediately and permanently
+ - `/rels/restore-drops`: POST a list of drop IDs to restore from the trash. delete.
  - `/rels/trash-drops`: POST a list of drop IDs to move to the trash.
- - `/rels/restore-drops`: POST a list of drop IDs to restore from the trash.
- - `/rels/delete-drops`: POST a list of drop IDs to immediately and permanently delete.

 ## Drop Item

  - `alternate`: Alternate public representations of a drop (direct content link, force download).
- - `canonical`: A drop's public, sharable link.
+ - `canonical`: The public, sharable link.
+ - `download`: A public link to download the drop's content.
+ - `embed`: A public link to the drop's content.
- - `icon`: A drop's publicly viewable thumbnail.
+ - `icon`: The publicly viewable thumbnail.